-Barley+ contains proteins, mono- and polyunsaturated fats, a range of carbohydrates (including non-starch polysaccharides and resistant starch), vitamins (thiamine, niacin, vitamin E), minerals (molybdenum, chromium, manganese, selenium, zinc, magnesium, copper and iron) and antioxidants (these may reduce the impact of damaging compounds such as free radicals (1)).
+Barley+ contains proteins, mono- and polyunsaturated fats, a range of high quality carbohydrates (including non-starch polysaccharides and resistant starch – i.e.. fibers), vitamins (thiamine, niacin and vitamin E), minerals (molybdenum, chromium, manganese, selenium, zinc, magnesium, copper and iron) and antioxidants (these may reduce the impact of damaging compounds such as free radicals (1)).

-Barley+ digestion commences in mouth with mastication, which increases the surface area of Barley+ and allows greater enzyme access to the masticated products.
+Barley+ digestion commences in mouth with mastication, which increases the surface area of Barley+.
 Here, under the enzymatic activity of salivary amylase, carbohydrate digestion begins.

 Dietary fiber is a heterogeneous group of compounds comprising predominately carbohydrates and includes polysaccharides, oligosaccharides and lignin (a non-carbohydrate fiber).
-These can be grouped into 3 main fiber type families: 1) resistant starch; 2) soluble fiber; and 3) insoluble fiber.
+Although small differences exist around the world in dietary fiber definitions, in Australia fiber is grouped into 3 main fiber type families: 1) resistant starch; 2) soluble fiber; and 3) insoluble fiber.
 Dietary fiber means that fraction of the edible part of plants or their extracts, or synthetic analogues that: (a) is resistant to digestion and absorption in the small intestine, usually with complete or partial fermentation in the large intestine (Figure 1); and (b) promotes one or more of the following beneficial physiological effects: (i) laxation; (ii) reduction in blood cholesterol; (iii) modulation of blood glucose (2).